ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Overview

 We have discussed in abstract the principles behind using parallel programming to improve code performance.
-Now let us turn to more concrete examples using Matlab.
+Now let us turn to more concrete examples using MATLAB.

-## Starting Matlab Parallel Pool
+## Starting MATLAB Parallel Pool

-When Matlab runs parallel code, it needs a parallel pool.
-Your main Matlab code starts up a set of workers, that will work simultaneously on any parallel sections in your code.
-The main Matlab code assigns work to each of the works, and gathers the results after the parallel section is complete.
+When MATLAB runs parallel code, it needs a parallel pool.
+Your main MATLAB code starts up a set of workers, that will work simultaneously on any parallel sections in your code.
+The main MATLAB code assigns work to each of the works, and gathers the results after the parallel section is complete.

-With its default settings, Matlab will automatically start a parallel pool as needed.
+With its default settings, MATLAB will automatically start a parallel pool as needed.
 However, it can be explicitly start the parallel pool yourself.
 In particular, it allows you to specify how many processor cores you want to use.

 For example, to use the 4 cores on a quad-core laptop;